kglw-dot-net/phase1/songs/shanghai.md

 > I've become a butterfly.
 > Born-again overnight.
 >
-> Flying through the Yu garden to the Peoples square.
+> Flying through the Yu garden to the People's Square.
 > That's where you find your happiness.
 > With a little too much Szechuan in the pot sending sensational content.
 > Neck stuck from looking up at the high rise buildings trying to caress.